Children’s Dental Emergency

 - Check the teeth to make sure nothing is stuck between them, and if you see a foreign object, use a clean finger to remove it (Brushing or flossing also helps)

 - Do not apply medication or heat directly on the affected area

 - Use a cold compress to reduce pain or swelling

 - Check if the wire is still attached to the bracket.
 If it’s attached, leave it in place.
 However, if it is sticking out, press it gently back into position with a cotton swab.

 - Use orthodontic wax to secure the broken bracket in place until you can visit a dental clinic.

-- If the bracket has come loose, you can gently remove it and bring it with you to your dentist or orthodontist.
+- If the bracket has come loose, you can gently remove it and bring it with you to your dentist.